arational/backupiso/README.md

 ## Testing

-You can test the iso with a virtual machine like qemu.
-You can use the small disk-image of 10 Megabyte size to test the backup and restore functions on.
+You can test the iso with a virtual machine like `qemu`.
+You can use the small disk-image `test_image.raw` of 10 Megabyte size to test the backup and restore functions on.

 ``` shell
 qemu-system-x86_64 -m 1024 -cdrom archlive/out/archlinux-*.iso -drive file=test_image.raw,format=raw -boot order=d